abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > “Monks, if for just the time of a finger-snap, a monk produces a thought
 > of loving-kindness, develops it, gives attention to it, such a one is
 > rightly called a monk.
 Not in vain does he meditate.
 He acts in
-> accordance with the Master's teaching, he follows his advice, and eats
+> accordance with the Master’s teaching, he follows his advice, and eats
 > deservingly the country’s alms-food.
 How much more so if he cultivates
 > it.”
 >